byu-oit/handel/docs/supported-services/iot.rst

      - No
      - AWS IoT rule created by Handel
      - The description you would like to be applied to the IoT rule.
+   * - tags
+     - :ref:`tagging-resources`
+     - No
+     -
+     - Tags to be applied to the Cloudformation stack which provisions this resource.

 Example Handel File
 -------------------